gentlee/react-redux-cache/README.md

   useEffect(() => {
     if (screenIsVisible) {
-      fetchUser({ onlyIfExpired: true }) // expiration happens if expiresAt was set before e.g. by secondsToLive option or invalidateQuery action.
-If result is not cached yet, it is also considered as expired.
+      // Expiration happens if expiresAt was set before e.g. by secondsToLive option or invalidateQuery action.
+      // If result is not cached yet, it is also considered as expired. fetchUser({ onlyIfExpired: true })
     }
   }, [screenIsVisible])